labbit-fec/catwalk/git-workflow.md

 ```
 *You do **not** need to commit any work as you are resolving the conflicts in a `rebase`.*

 Then, `push` your feature branch to the remote repository.
-If it is your first time pushing this branch to the remote repository, include the `-u` flag to set the upstream branch
+If it is your first time pushing this branch to the remote repository, include the `-u` flag to set the upstream branch:
 ```
 git push -u origin <your_feature_branch_name>
 ```